mik-jozef/chalk/spec-notes.md

 optional - use same length as non-optional type if possible functions types can have default parameters?
-`Object(Object... o)` subtype of all functions? standard library should contain complex numbers and quaternions variable stack frame length: if some variables are only created in a later part of a function, preceding function calls can use part of the stack frame of current function replace `a?b:c` by `if a then b else c`? warn on compile-time known branches types A, B are identical if A is B and B is A warning for labels unused use `stlib` instead of `std` as abbreviation for standard library? motivation - std has multiple meanings
+`Object(Object... o)` subtype of all functions? variable stack frame length: if some variables are only created in a later part of a function, preceding function calls can use part of the stack frame of current function replace `a?b:c` by `if a then b else c`? warn on compile-time known branches warning for labels unused use `stlib` instead of `std` as abbreviation for standard library? motivation - std has multiple meanings